hawleyfarm/hawleyfarm.github.com/content/booking.md

 +++
 ## Booking

 **For all bookings, if Government action concerning Covid 19 (LOCKDOWNS) results in you being prevented from travelling we will REFUND ALL monies paid.**  Holidays may commence from the 12th April for single households and 17th May for two households.

-Please see the booking form below.
+Please see the booking form below, click on the BRIGHT GREEN BOX.
+The calendar below this is only a guild as to what is available.

 The booking form is restricted to start your booking on a SATURDAY for CIDER PRESS, WAGON HOUSE and The STABLES for high season.